Shalimov/ISSchemaTools/README.md

 #### 1. Core Module

- `matchTraverse` & `traverse` functions based on some variation of  BFS algorithm, and they do not use recursion
+ `matchTraverse` & `traverse` functions are based on some variation of  BFS algorithm, and they do not use recursion

   This module has the following methods:
   - #### Traverse Function